Balderton Capital backs Primer, a fintech helping merchants consolidate the payments stack – TechCrunch

 The pitch to merchants is that Primer will build the infrastructure for them, delivered through a unified API and data and analytics tools to help “supercharge” their global payments strategies.

-An example, Anthony cites a ticketing merchant that is currently working with Stripe, Braintree, Adyen and PayPal across Europe in order to optimise for cost and authorisation rates, and to offer local payment methods in key markets.
+As an example, Anthony cites a ticketing merchant that is currently working with Stripe, Braintree, Adyen and PayPal across Europe in order to optimise for cost and authorisation rates, and to offer local payment methods in key markets.
 The merchant has also directly integrated with a local banking partner to process SEPA payments.

 “In order to be absolved of exposure to sensitive payment information, and to offer a reasonable checkout process, they are using the payments integrations of each PSP,” he explains.